profsmucker/ta-works/Documentation/README.md

 # taworks

 ### Existing Bugs:
-1. In the page Teaching Assistant Assignment (Step 8) -> Pressing `Go` multiple times will cause the table to display multiple duplicates and incorrect # of positions available.
+1. In the page Teaching Assistant Assignment (Step 8) -> Pressing `Run Algorithm` multiple times will cause the table to display multiple duplicates and incorrect # of positions available.
 This bug also affects the `export` csv and will persist.
-Quick fix is to press `Go` once and only once.
+Quick fix is to press `Run ALgorithm` once and only once.

+2. A unique course is identifed as 'course_subject' + 'course_id']  + ('section') + 'course_name' + 'instructor_name' and if duplicates courses are uploaded, the backend matching algorithm will handle it correctly but the frontend will not.

-### Solved Bugs:
+### Solved Bugs / Potential Fix:
-1.
+1. A popup is added and warning the user it may take up to 1 minute to reduce the bug of multiple `Run Algorithm` clicks

 ### Configuration Instructions:
 1. How to change the config file on the server: